-Both TID and MID are local public agencies authorized under the laws of the State of California to provide water supply for M&I uses and to provide retail electric service.
+Both TID and MID are local public agencies authorized under the laws of the State of California to provide water supply for irrigation and M&I uses and to provide retail electric service.
 The Don Pedro Project is a multi-purpose water resource development providing water storage for the beneficial use of irrigation of over 200,000 acres of prime Central Valley farmland and for use by the City of Modesto's municipal and industrial water customers.
 Consistent with agreements between the Districts and CCSF, the Don Pedro Reservoir also includes a 570,000 AF "water bank" CCSF uses to improve the reliability of water supply from its Hetch Hetchy water system while meeting the senior water rights of the Districts.
-The water bank within Don Pedro Reservoir provides significant water supply benefits for the 2.6 million customers in the San Francisco Bay Area served by CCSF.
 The Don Pedro Project also provides storage for flood control purposes in accordance with U.S. Army Corps of Engineers (ACOE) Flood Control Manual.

 Recreation facilities at Don Pedro Reservoir are operated by the Don Pedro Recreation Agency (DPRA).
 DPRA, which is operationally a department within TID, is sponsored and governed by an agreement between the Districts and CCSF.
-DPRA manages the use of all lands within the Project Boundary.
+DPRA manages the use of all lands within the current Project Boundary.
 DPRA also manages the campsite reservation system, entry-gate administration, and maintenance of all associated facilities, such as the drinking water plant, filtration plant, and wastewater treatment plants.
-DPRA maintains a visitor's center and headquarters building overlooking Don Pedro Reservoir.